Lantah/Gravity/CONTRIBUTING.md

-Check out the [Stellar Contribution Guide](https://github.com/stellar/.github/blob/master/CONTRIBUTING.md) for details on contributing to stellar-core and Stellar's other repositories, especially with regard to our code of conduct and contributor license agreement.
+Check out the [Stellar Contribution Guide](https://github.com/stellar/.github/blob/master/CONTRIBUTING.md) for details on contributing to gramr and Stellar's other repositories, especially with regard to our code of conduct and contributor license agreement.

 ## Submitting Changes